cs-uob/COMSM0085/exercises/part1/src/posix3/permissions.md

 Time to change user: `su brian` and enter the password.
 Notice that the prompt has changed to `brian@debian12:/home/vagrant$` (at least if you started off in that folder).
 So the user has changed, and because `/home/vagrant` is no longer the current user's home directory, it gets written out in full.
 Run `cd` to go home followed by `pwd` and check that you are now in `/home/brian` or whatever you called your new user.

-Next, create a user `nigel` (or some other name) add both your two new users, but not `vagrant`, to the group `users` (which already exists) using the command `sudo addgroup USERNAME GROUPNAME`, where group and username are changed accordingly.
+Next, create a user `nigel` (or some other name) add both your two new users, but not `vagrant`, to the group `users` (which already exists) using the command `sudo usermod -aG GROUPNAME USERNAME`, where group and username are changed accordingly.
 Note: `brian` cannot use sudo, so you have to exit his terminal to get back to one running as vagrant for this.

 ## Explore file permissions